- 800-338-6976 access code 01

 The Illinois Lakes Management Association is proud to announce a new scholarship in 2024 that will be geared towards Lake and Homeowner Associations.
 We invite all lake and HOA associations to submit a brief proposal for projects that address a specific need or opportunity related to their lake.

 For Students attending an Illinois college or university or, Any Illinois resident attending college or university in Indiana, Minnesota, Ohio, or Wisconsin.

-The Undergraduate/Graduate Scholarship is supported by the membership of ILMA through the donations recieved from the bucket raffle and boat raffle at the annual conference
+The Undergraduate/Graduate Scholarship is supported by the membership of ILMA through the donations received from the bucket raffle and boat raffle at the annual conference